GithHayden/The-Beach-Boys/README.md

 Bugs

-Boostrap CSS not overrding = Social links CSS, Footer Spacing
+Boostrap CSS not overrding = Social links CSS, Footer Spacing - spent significant time, many hours ove a number of days, trying to fix this via code as it was not rendering in brower via Run.
+Figured out that the chrome cache needed to be cleared for CSS updates to apply.
+And used id / # to overwride as a higher class.
+Call to action text not standing out - adjusted photo coloring and uploaded a new photo.